vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage.md

 20: Even just 10 meters under the surface!
 This is not to advocate ocean floor habi- tation as a good idea; it is merely used to illustrate that space habitation is an even less practical idea, by far.
 [31]: (2020), Biosphere 2
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.On the subject of terraforming, consider this perspective.
+On the subject of terraforming, consider this perspective.
 Earth right now has a problem of excess CO2 as a result of fossil fuel combustion (the subject of Chapter 9).
 The problem has flummoxed our economic and political systems, so that not only do we seem to be powerless to revert to pre-industrial CO2 levels, but even arresting the annual increase in emissions appears to be beyond our means.
 Pre-industrial levels of CO2 measured 280 parts per million (ppm) of the atmosphere, which we will treat as the normal level.
 Today's levels exceed 400 ppm, so that the modification is a little more than 100 ppm, or 0.01% of our atmosphere.21 Meanwhile, Mars' atmosphere is 95% CO2.
 So we might say that Earth has a 100 ppm problem, but Mars has essentially a million part-per- million problem.
 On Earth, we are completely stymied by a 100 ppm
 CO2 increase while enjoying access to all the resources available to us on the planet.
 Look at all the infrastructure available on this developed world and still we have not been able to reverse or even stop the CO2 increase.
 How could we possibly see transformation of Mars' atmosphere into habitable form as realistic, when Mars has zero infrastructure to support such an undertaking?
 We must be careful about proclaiming notions to be impossible, but we can be justified in labeling them as outrageously impractical, to the point of becoming a distraction to discuss.
 Figure 4.5 further illustrates the giant gap between tolerable conditions and actual atmospheres on offer in the solar system.
 We also should recall the lesson from Chapter 1 about exponential growth, and how the addition of another habitat had essentially no effect on the overall outcome, aside from delaying by one short doubling time.
 Therefore, even if it is somehow misguided to discount colonization of another solar system body, who cares?
 We still do not avoid the primary challenge facing humanity as growth slams into limitations in a finite world (or even finite solar system, if it comes to that).
 4.4 Exploration's Role